-Professional wildlife photojournalist and expedition leader Inger Vandyke has a long-established photographic career publishing images and stories in over 30 publications worldwide.
-She is a freelance contributor to the Asian and Ocean Geographic journals and is also a Charter Member of Ocean Geographic.
-Inger is a long standing board member of the Southern Ocean Seabirds Study Association (SOSSA), the longest continual study of the Wandering Albatross at sea in the world.
-In 2016 she was appointed as the Guardian of the Heard Island and McDonald Islands Key Bird Area with Birdlife International.
+Before she retired from her position in 2019, Inger was the longest standing female board member of an NFP for conservation in Australia at the Southern Ocean Seabirds Study Association (SOSSA), the longest continual study of the Wandering Albatross at sea in the world.
+In 2016 she was appointed as the Scientific Guardian of the Heard Island and McDonald Islands Key Bird Area with Birdlife International.

-During the course of her career, Inger has been involved in numerous other conservation programs, including sea turtle research, hammerhead shark expeditions and the preservation of Critically Endangered species such as the Orange-bellied Parrot and Brush-tailed Rock Wallaby.
+During the course of her career, Inger has been involved in numerous other conservation programs, including island conservation, sea turtle research, hammerhead shark expeditions and the preservation of Critically Endangered species such as the Orange-bellied Parrot and Brush-tailed Rock Wallaby.

-She has led numerous photographic tours, ranging from day trips to explore the limits of timed exposure photography to extended journeys that focused on wildlife photography in remote areas or on the vanishing cultures of the Himalayas and Africa.
+Inger has led numerous photographic tours, ranging from day trips to explore the limits of timed exposure photography to extended journeys that focused on wildlife photography in remote areas or on the vanishing cultures of the Himalayas and Africa.
 Inger is a skilled tutor and is always pleased to be able to help her group members learn new things and generally get more out of their photography, whether in the field or while using Lightroom or Photoshop.

-In 2018 Inger was honoured to be appointed as a Photographer of India for the prestigious international salon “Atlas of Humanity” and since then her work has been exhibited in Desenzano del Garda (Italy), Paris (France), Yunnan (China), Birmingham & London (UK), and also in Algiers as a part of this project.
+In 2018 Inger was honoured to be appointed as a Photographer of India and Africa for the prestigious international salon “Atlas of Humanity” and since then her work has been exhibited in Desenzano del Garda (Italy), Paris (France), Yunnan (China), Birmingham & London (UK) and also in Algiers as a part of this project.
 The Atlas of Humanity seeks to document the humanity of the world in all its forms including tribes, cultures and communities that are disappearing.
 Inger’s work with the former artist’s colony/slum of Kathputli in Delhi now forms a prominent part of this project.
-You can read about Kathputli and see a gallery of Inger’s images from there on this link https://www.atlasofhumanity.com/kathputli
+You can read about Kathputli and see a gallery of Inger’s images from there on this link https://www.atlasofhumanity.com/kathputli .

 As everyone who travels with her agrees, Inger has a natural talent for making people relax while she creates images of them, even when the cultural gap is pretty wide.
 Her images speak for themselves.
 Take a look at ingervandyke.com